Turning Psychology into a Social Science

 This radical book explores a new understanding of psychology based on human engagement with external contexts, rather than what goes on inside our heads.
-It is part of a trilogy which offers a new way of doing psychology focusing on people’s social and societal environments as determining their behaviour, rather than internal and individualistic attributions.
+It is part of a trilogy that offers a new way of doing psychology, focusing on people’s social and societal environments as determining their behaviour, rather than internal and individualistic attributions.

 Replacing the ‘internal’ attributions of causes with external contextual analyses based in the social sciences, this book is fascinating reading for academics and students in psychology and the social sciences, and provides exciting new ways to conceptualize and observe human actions in new ways and to resist the current individualistic thinking of ‘psychology’.

-1. The opposite of rational is social, not irrational or crazy: How the ‘social’ got squeezed out of western history 2.
+List of tables Preface Acknowledgements A note on referencing 1.
+The opposite of rational is social, not irrational or crazy: How the ‘social’ got squeezed out of Western history 2.
 How are our behaviours shaped by societal ‘systems’ and ‘structures’?
 3. The societal ecologies of modern life are our ‘psychology’ 4.
-Contextualizing beliefs as everyday language strategies5.
+Contextualizing beliefs as everyday language strategies 5.
 Self, identity, consciousness, and meaning as social actions in context 6.
-A new look at Marxism, psychology and social contextual analysis 7.
+A new look at Marxism, psychology, and social contextual analysis 7.
 Contextualizing the arts 8.
 Contextualizing religion and religious behaviours 9.
-Weaning yourself off social psychology
+Weaning yourself off social psychology Index